Strongylura marina: Life history

 Spawning typically occurs in late spring and summer.
+Spawning mostly inshore bays and estuaries.
+Evidence has suggested that they spawn in river mouths.
 In Texas, near ripe females have been reported in February.
+This species is believed to be an iteroparous springtime spawner which mature roughly at the age of 2.
+The Atlantic Needlefish lays demersal, transparent eggs 3.5-3.6 mm in diameter with chorionic filaments that protrude from the eggs being made.
+The filaments allow the eggs to remain within tangled mass that attach to submerged plants or other surfaces.
 Females lay eggs that have many long, filamentous tendrils which attach to floating vegetation or other submerged objects and organisms.
 S. marina reaches reproductive maturity two years after being hatched.
 Spawning activity occurs in shallow, inshore habitats with submerged algal masses.

 S. marina depends on submerged vegetation for breeding and shelter.
 In the Gulf of Mexico, the eggs of S. marina attach to sargassum seaweed.